moxorama/Telemeister/doc/VISION.md

 ### Investigations
 - Investigate session context and integration with db in session
 - Investigate script templates
-- Investigate FMS in JSON and types generation
 - Investigate LLM skills for chatbots